Orange-OpenSource/ods-android/docs/components/Cards.md

-`text: String?` | `null` | Text displayed into the card `firstButton: OdsCard.Button?` | `null` | First button displayed into the card `secondButton: OdsCard.Button?` | `null` | Second button displayed into the card `imagePosition: OdsHorizontalCard.Image.Position` | `OdsHorizontalCard.Image.Position.Start` | Position of the image within the card, it can be set to `OdsHorizontalCard.Image.Position.Start` or `OdsHorizontalCard.Image.Position.End`
+`text: String?` | `null` | Text displayed into the card `firstButton: OdsCard.Button?` | `null` | First button displayed into the card `secondButton: OdsCard.Button?` | `null` | Second button displayed into the card `imagePosition: OdsCard.Image.Position` | `OdsCard.Image.Position.Start` | Position of the image within the card, it can be set to `OdsCard.Image.Position.Start` or `OdsCard.Image.Position.End`
 `divider: Boolean` | `true` | Controls the divider display.
 If `true`, it will be displayed between the card content and the action buttons.
 `onClick: (() -> Unit)?` | `null` | Callback invoked on card click
 {:.table}